Access your Pro+ Content below.

 Video networking technology allows NHS to save time, money – and lives

-This article is part of the 15 April issue of Spies in the VPN
+This article is part of the Computer Weekly issue of 15 April

 For organisations that still have a significant Windows XP user base, it's no surprise there is rising concern over what to do next

 News in this issue

 Solution from Imerja is being adopted by health organisations across the country and is reducing costs, waiting times and problems for staff